Earth Systems

 The Earth Systems Program is an interdisciplinary environmental science major.
 Students learn about and independently investigate complex environmental problems caused by human activities in interaction with natural changes in the Earth system.
 Earth Systems majors become skilled in those areas of science, economics, and policy needed to tackle the globe's most pressing environmental problems, becoming part of a generation of scientists, professionals, and citizens who approach and solve problems in a systematic, interdisciplinary way.

 For students to be effective contributors to solutions for such problems, their training and understanding must be both broad and deep.
 To this end, Earth Systems students take courses in the fundamentals of biology, calculus, chemistry, geology, and physics, as well as economics, policy, and statistics.
-After completing breadth training, they concentrate on advanced work in one of six focus areas: biosphere, energy, environmental economics and policy, land systems, sustainable food and agriculture, or oceanography.
-Earth Systems students also complete a 9-unit (270-hour) internship.
+After completing breadth training, they concentrate on advanced work in one of seven focus areas: Biosphere, Energy Science and Technology, Environmental Geoscience, Human Environmental Systems, Land Systems, Oceans, Atmosphere and Climate, or Sustainable Food and Agriculture.
+Earth Systems students also complete a 1-unit (270-hour) internship.
 The internship provides a hands-on academic experience working on a supervised field, laboratory, government, or private sector project.
+Earth Systems also offers the Honors Program which provides the students with an opportunity to pursue individual interdisciplinary research.
+It consists of a year-long research project that is mentored by one or more Earth Systems-affiliated faculty members and culminates in a written thesis.

 More Information